vitjuli/cambridge-dis-hackathon/README.md

 Use these categories strategically.

 ---
-### 🏁 Expected Output
+## 🏁 Expected Output

-By the end of the hackathon, your team should be able to:
+By the end of the hackathon, your team must be able to:

 - Demo a working AI jury built using multiple agents
 - Show how agents reason, including where they agree or disagree
 - Evaluate up to 5 (fact, claim) pairs, producing for each:
   - A final verdict
   - A concise, human-readable explanation
-- Demonstrate that the approach generalizes beyond the presented examples (i.e., it is not hard-coded to specific cases)
+- Demonstrate that the approach generalizes beyond the presented examples
+  (i.e., it is not hard-coded to specific cases)
 - Explicitly communicate uncertainty whenever the evidence or agent reasoning is inconclusive

 ### Demos can be: